Joshua Breakstone

 After living in Brazil for a few months, he returned to New York City, where he performed and taught.
 In 1979, he recorded with Canadian saxophonist Glen Hall, with Joanne Brackeen, Cecil McBee, and Billy Hart participating.
 Until 1983, when he recorded his debut album, he worked with Vinnie Burke, Warne Marsh, Emily Remler, and Aaron Bell.
 He taught privately and at the Rhode Island Conservatory of Music.
+In 1983 Breakstone recorded his first album as leader Wonderful! that was released on Sonora Label in 1984 and featured Barry Harris on piano.
+The recording was followed by 4/4= 1 also on the Sonora Label and featuring Kenny Barron on piano.

 Beginning in 1986, Breakstone recorded four albums for Contemporary Records, with sidemen including Pepper Adams, Kenny Barron, Dennis Irwin, Jimmy Knepper, Tommy Flanagan, Keith Copeland, and Kenny Washington.
 In 1986 he went on his first tour of Japan.
 Since then, Breakstone has played twice a year in Japan.
 He has worked with Terumasa Hino, Monkey Kobayashi, and Eiji Nakamura.
 In 1991, he signed a contract with the Japanese label King Records, which released four albums: Walk Don't Run (with interpretations of Shadows and Ventures numbers such as "Telstar" and "Apache") and I Want to Hold Your Hand and Oh!
 Darling, two albums with Beatles compositions.

-On Remembering Grant Green (Evidence, 1996), he worked with organist Jack McDuff and the drummer Al Harewood, who had been sideman for guitarist Grant Green.
+On Remembering Grant Green (Evidence, 1996), he worked with organist Jack McDuff and the drummer Al Harewood, who had been sidemen for guitarist Grant Green.
 His album Sittin' on the Thing with Ming (Capri, 1994) contained many of his compositions.
 He followed that album with tributes to Thelonious Monk, Wes Montgomery, and Bud Powell.
 He recorded A Jamais (Capri, 2004) with French musicians Louis Petrucciani and Joël Allouche.
 In 2005, the album Memoirs - The French Sessions, Vol. 2 was produced in France.